 MI5's Resources and Links

-MI5 works closely with a wide range of organisations, government departments and law enforcement agencies both in the UK and overseas (see "Partnerships").
+MI5 works closely with a wide range of partners, including government departments and law enforcement agencies both in the UK and overseas.
 Links to the websites of our main partners and other useful online resources are provided below.

-The Home Office is responsible for internal affairs in England and Wales.
-It deals with counter-terrorist policy and legislation.
-MI5 works under the statutory authority of the Home Secretary.
+The Home Office is the lead government department for many policies including, immigration and passports, homeland security and policing in England and Wales.
+By law, MI5 works under the authority of the Home Secretary.

-The FCO is responsible for foreign affairs.
-FCO travel advice draws on information from the Joint Terrorism Analysis Centre at Thames House.
-The FCO website provides travel advice on over 200 countries, including information on threats to personal safety abroad.
+The Foreign, Commonwealth and Development Office (FCDO) is responsible for foreign affairs.
+The FCDO provides travel advice on over 200 countries, including information on threats to personal safety abroad.

-One of the Cabinet Office's key objectives is to co-ordinate security, intelligence and civil protection matters in the UK against disruptive threats.
-The Joint Intelligence Committee (JIC), which advises on priorities for intelligence collection and assesses performance against them, is based at the Cabinet Office.
+One of the Cabinet Office'’s key objectives is to co-ordinate security, intelligence and civil protection matters in the UK against disruptive threats.
+The Joint Intelligence Committee, which advises on priorities for intelligence collection and assesses performance against them, is based at the Cabinet Office.

 The role of the Ministry of Defence, and the Armed Forces, is to defend the UK, and overseas territories, its people and interests, and work to strengthen international peace and security.
-The Defence Intelligence Staff (DIS) of the MOD is part of the UK's central intelligence machinery.
+Defence Intelligence (DI) is part of the UK's intelligence machinery.

 Department for Transport (DfT)